Parameter estimation for cellular automata: Introduction

 The paper is structured as follows: In Section~\ref{SEC:CAM}, we introduce our cellular automaton method, which is used as \enquote{forward model} to produce patterns for our parameter estimation method.
 The parameter estimation method is outlined in detail in Section~\ref{SEC:Parameter_estimation}.
 In Section~\ref{SEC:Results}, we discuss the results of our parameter estimation method.
-This includes a sensitivity analysis with respect to the parameters of the CA and parameter estimation method.
-We conclude the paper with an outlook to future research.
+This includes a sensitivity analysis concerning the parameters of the CA and the parameter estimation method.
+We conclude the paper with an outlook \corr{to} future research.

 Notably, all used software for this paper is made publicly available in two software projects: \begin{itemize} \item The implementation of the CA model can be found in \cite{RuppZL22}.
 It is performed in C++ with a MATLAB interface using the mex compiler and a Python interface using the just-in-time compilation provided by HyperHDG \cite{RuppGK22,HyperHDGgithub}, which builds on Cython\footnote{\url{https://cython.org/}}. \item The package for parameter estimation can be found in \cite{RuppHK22}.
 It contains a Python implementation of the presented empirical cumulative distribution function (eCDF) based approach.
 This package can also be obtained from PyPI\footnote{\url{https://pypi.org/project/ecdf-estimator/}}. \end{itemize}